rubenflog/covstress/cleaning.md

     stressW$Compliance_6<- as.numeric(as.character(recodea(stressW$Compliance_6)))
     TcomplW <- stressW [,57:58] %>% rowSums()

-# Each of the Big 5 alphas may not be good, as expected in B5 scales with few items
+# Each of the Big 5.
+Alphas may not be good, as expected in B5 scales with few items
 ## neurosis 1, 2, 3R
     stressW$BFF_15_1<- as.numeric(as.character(recodea(stressW$BFF_15_1)))
     stressW$BFF_15_2<- as.numeric(as.character(recodea(stressW$BFF_15_2)))